 When it comes to joining wires together, the Melni Connector is faster, safer, more reliable and more secure than existing methods.
-In side by side tests, (see video here) installing a Melni connector took 43 seconds, or only about one–sixth of the time it takes to install a standard crimp splice.
-Overall, a traditional crimp splice takes at least 12 minutes more than using a Melni Connector.
+Side by side tests, (see video here) proved that installing a Melni connector took 43 seconds, or only about one-sixth of the time it takes to complete a standard crimp splice.
+Overall, a traditional crimp splice takes at least 12 minutes longer than using a Melni Connector.

 Here is a story about the Melni Connector produced by KMVT News in Twin Falls: